JnyJny/articles/PythonCLIs/python_clis.md

     echo()
 ```

-You can see some of the same boiler plate code in the `click.option`
+You can see some of the same boilerplate code in the `click.option`
 decorator as you saw with `argparse`.
 But the "work" of creating and
 managing the argument parser has been abstracted away.
 Now the function
 `echo` is called _magically_ with the command-line arguments parsed.